gcrate/sml-hackaton-example/AWS-Setup.md

   5. Click Roles on the left hand menu, and select your lambda's role
   6. Click 'Attach Policy', and chose your new policy

+*Also worth noting is you can edit your objects stored in dynamo thru the console!*

 ## API Gateway
 The API gateway allows you to call your lambda function via HTTP requests.